crstn/CISC/UHI-NOAA/documentation/heat-postgis.md

 AND stations.pop1975 <= grid50.median1975
 GROUP BY stations.g50);
 ```

-🔥 Repeat for other 3 years (everything from here...)!

 1. Load the temperature data for the 5 years "around" the population snapshot, keeping only TMIN